[ Cross-Step Waltz History | Step Descriptions | 138 Variations | Waltz Groups | Music ]

 Tossacross: The leader dances Zig-Zag as he casts her gently from his R side to his L side, catching her in alternating arms.

-Orbits (Rolling Tossacross): A lead's CW Tossacross followed by a follow's CW Tossacross.
-Face LOD, follow on the right, in half-open waltz position, letting go of hands in front.
+Orbits (Rolling Tossacross): A Lead's CW Tossacross followed by a Follow's CW Tossacross.
+Face LOD, Follow at the Lead's right side, in half-open waltz position, letting go of hands in front.
 Both cross-step forward toward LOD, count 1, then he tosses himself across over to her right side, counts 2 and 3.
 Both cross-step forward toward LOD, count 4, then he lets her toss herself across over to his right side in the same manner, counts 5 and 6.

 Hint 2: Track your partner's travel and flow with them, instead of focusing on your own footwork.